Little-Podi/AdaWorld/docs/PLANNING.md

 # Visual Planning

 After efficient adaptation, AdaWorld can be controlled directly by raw action inputs, which enables visual planning.
 Please refer to the setup of [iVideoGPT](https://github.com/thuml/iVideoGPT/tree/main/vp) to compile our world model and perform robot planning tasks on the [VP2](https://github.com/s-tian/vp2) benchmark.
-You may need to batchify the sampling, reduce the denoising steps (to 3), and turn off classifier-free guidance (use IdentityGuider), otherwise it could take days.

 > [!TIP]
 > Use [Hugging Face](https://huggingface.co/datasets/s-tian/VP2) to download the VP2 dataset.
 It will be much faster than the older links.